 3. Draw a sketch of the proposed plan.*

-4. For restaurants, breweries and wineries only: If serving alcohol outdoors, obtain a COVID-19 Temporary Catering Authorization from the Alcoholic Beverage Control by reading the instructions here, and:
+4. For restaurants, breweries and wineries only: If serving alcohol outdoors, obtain a COVID-19 Temporary Catering Authorization from the Alcoholic Beverage Control by reading the instructions below:

 - Submit a completed application, (Form ABC-218 CV19) to the nearest ABC office, 1000 South Hill Road, Suite 310, in Ventura.